yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

    These provide valuable information which is important to populate.
 However it is expected that only **one** of the three will be populated, as relevant for the type of encounter

+   - **Emergency Care Discharge Destination** - This extension has been added to record the discharge destination of patients which have attended ED. (based on SNOMED refset 999003011000000105: Emergency care discharge destination simple reference set)

 10. **Hospitalization**: To provide details of admission and discharge.
 As described above then, depending on circumstances, it might be actually populated fully, partially, or not at all.
 See below for further details of the fields contained

 11. **Status History** - this is seen as important - to understand the timeline of the Encounter.